WILMINGTON -- With the 1 percent local option tax revenue, the town hopes to fund several economic and community development projects this year.

 The Selectboard approved the project at an amount not to exceed $10,000.
 It is estimated to cost $9,600 and to be competed before fall foliage.

 The project requires hiring several people for researching, writing and editing.
-The board would like to incorporate as many Wilmington people as possible for it, Murphy added.

 At the same meeting, the Selectboard held a public hearing for a Community Development Block Grant application, which the board is submitting to obtain funding for the digitization of town records if approved.